The Name - Moose international ...

 Slovenia (Slovenian) Los

 The name "moose", used in North America, origins from the native inhabitants of that region - Algonkian (Algonquin) Indians.
 In their language "mons", "mos" or "moz" means "twig eater", what in fact is a quite good description of one of the major activities of them.
+Other First Nations from Canada or American Indians used similar words such as "moosh" or "moose".
 The step to the final word "moose" is not very far.

 Scientific/Taxonomic classification